 Fertilizing fuchsias is very important.
 They are heavy feeders, and keeping new flowers coming requires continued growth of the plant.
 Here are some basics for feeding your fuchsia.
 Most importantly, never feed your fuchsia, or any other plant, if the plant shows any sign of wilt.
 Burning of roots and foliage can take place, and buds will drop.
 The best way to feed fuchsias is to feed at a low rate with each watering.
 I like to purchase a 2-1/2 gallon plastic bucket, and keep my fertilizer right in the bucket near my water tap.
 Each time I need to water my fuchsia, I fill the bucket of water and then add the quantity of fertilizer recommended for 1 gallon of water to my 2-1/2 gallon bucket.
 That gives me a nice 1/2 strength solution that is just right for every-watering use.

+Most fuchsia varieties have distinctive growth habits.
+Some are stiff, and others are weeping.
+My personal favorite is Jack Shahan, which you see here.
+It is a single rose pink self - both petals and corolla are the same color of rose - but it is prolific of bloom and makes a beautifully formed wide basket over the course of the summer.
 Now - the pinching.
 Flowers are only borne on new shoots, and to keep those shoots coming, branch tips must be regularly removed by pinching.
 All you have to do is pinch out the last 1/2" of the stem, taking out the last tiny pair of leaves.
 Each week, you need to pinch out 1/6 of all the tips around your basket, and especially on the top of your basket.

 This is magic!
 Provided that your plant is adequately fertilized, watered, and protected from wind and heat, you will have a steady succession of flower buds on new growth all summer.
 Commercial growers of fuchsias know how to time their baskets for Mothers' Day - stop pinching late March.
 It takes just six weeks for fuchsia buds to form and flower after a pinch, and when you pinch 1/6th of your tips out each week, you are assuring new buds and flowers every week, all summer.